skx/sysbox/README.md

 See the usage-information for more (`sysbox help peerd`).

+### run-directory

+Run every executable in the given directory, optionally terminate if any command returns a non-zero exit-code.

+> The exit-code handling is what inspired this addition; the Debian version of `run-parts` supports this, but the CentOS version does not.

 ### splay

 This tool allows sleeping for a random amount of time.
 This solves the problem when you have a hundred servers all running a task at the same time, triggered by cron, and you don't want to overwhelm a central host that they each talk to.